promise-J/Directory-of-school/README.md

 Contributions, issues, and feature requests are welcome!

 ## Show your support
+I want to dedicate this project to the author Mathew Njuguna.
+This was a very creative work.
+Thank you for your support too.
 Give a ⭐️ if you like this project!

 ## 📝 License